All 4 Mortal Kombat Movies in Order

-Mortal Kombat is one of the most famous fighting games of all time – it was created and developed by Midway Games, all the way back in 1991.
+Mortal Kombat is one of the most famous fighting games of all time – it was created and developed by Midway Games, with the original arcade game debuting in 1992.
 The characters, stories, and gameplay mechanics are something that truly attracted the abundance of players all over the world.
 Which of course meant, that Hollywood decided to adapt the movies into live-action movies.

 While some fans disliked them wholeheartedly, Mortal Kombat movies developed a cult following and are considered among the best movies based on video games, and fans talk about them even today.
 Inspired by the new game adaptations that are released every now and then, we decided to talk about Mortal Kombat movies, and talk about them in detail.
 So, for that, in this article, we will talk about how many Mortal Kombat movies are out there and their watch order.